-(ii) The Company has signed an operating lease for its premises located at 141 Adelaide St. W., Suite 420, Toronto, On, M5H 3L5.
+- (ii) The Company has signed an operating lease for its premises located at 141 Adelaide St. W., Suite 420, Toronto, On, M5H 3L5.
 The lease is a net lease with a term of five years commencing on August 1, 2012.
 Monthly minimum rental payments are \$5,326 for October 1, 2012 through July 31, 2014 and \$5,568 for August 1, 2014 through July 31, 2017.
 There were no payments due for August and September 2012.
 The Company is also responsible for its proportionate share of the operating costs in relation to this space.
 In addition to waiving the first two months' rental payments, the landlord reimbursed the Company for the amount of \$28,002 in relation to leasehold improvements and moving costs.
-The total amount of these inducements will be amortized over the life of the lease.

-- (iii) In accordance with the agreement with AGORA, the Company has committed to issue shares with a market value of \$14,125 on or about April 15, 2014 and shares with a market value of \$7,063 on or about July 15 and October 15, 2014. - (iv) The Company's exploration and evaluation activities are subject to various laws and regulations governing the protection of the environment.
+The total amount of these inducements will be amortized over the life of the lease. - (iii) In accordance with the agreement with AGORA, the Company has committed to issue common shares with a market value of \$7,063 on or about October 15, 2014. - (iv) The Company's exploration and evaluation activities are subject to various laws and regulations governing the protection of the environment.
 These laws and regulations are continually changing and generally becoming more restrictive.
 The Company believes its operations are materially in compliance with all applicable laws and regulations.
 The Company has made, and expects to make in the future, expenditures to comply with such laws and regulations.